YouNow/younow.github.io/policy/en/parents.md

 **The risks of inappropriate content**

 Viewing inappropriate content can cause anxiety in children and negatively impact their development.
 This can include pornographic material, violence, propaganda, racism, and encouragement of self-destructive behavior.
-If you see such content on YouNow, please report it immediately by using our flagging or “Contact Mod” systems (see [“Trust & Safety”](/policy/en/trust)).
+If you see such content on YouNow, please report it immediately by using our flagging system (see [“Trust & Safety”](/policy/en/trust)).

 **Protecting against risk**